GetDKAN/dkan/docs/apis/rest-api.rst

 .. note::

-  The provided value (`A resource create via the DKAN REST API (45)`) is the value expected from the dataset entry form, with "45" being the resource node id.
+  The provided value (`A resource created via the DKAN REST API (45)`) is the value expected from the dataset entry form, with "45" being the resource node id.

 Query for url/values of previous revision of file.
 --------------------------------------------------